 With the heterogeneous system environment, hospitals are adopting medical cyber-physical systems (MCPS) to provide continuous, high-quality care to patients, and due to the complexity involved in MCPS, achieving high assurance in system software, interoperability, context-aware intelligence, autonomy, security, privacy, and device certifiability remains challenging.
 In recent years, generative AI which is a growing technology designed to efficiently generate valuable data holds enormous potential, the GenAI playing a key role in revolutionizing healthcare.
-Because the computational power is getting more accessible, and health data like electronic health records, electrocardiograms, and medical images are increasing.
-Yinka-Yinka-Banjo and Ugot [3] explored various AI-based models to strengthen the concept of cybersecurity in healthcare facilities.
+In recent years, generative AI which is a growing technology designed to efficiently generate valuable data that holds enormous potential.
+The GenAI is playing a key role in revolutionizing healthcare as the computational resources are getting more accessible, and health data like electronic health records, electrocardiograms, and medical images are increasing.
+Yinka-Banjo and Ugot [3] explored various AI-based models to strengthen the concept of cybersecurity in healthcare facilities.
 Moreover, they emphasized the role of machine learning models including GANs in identifying and mitigating cyber threats.
-Such models also ensure the confidentiality and integrity of healthcare data.
+Such models also ensure the confidentiality and integrity of healthcare data

-^{}Corresponding author: Shahazad Niwazi Qurashi, Department of Public Health, Jazan University, Saudi Arabia.
+\Corresponding author: Shahazad Niwazi Qurashi, Department of Public Health, Jazan University, Saudi Arabia.
 Email: squrashi@jazanu.edu.sa